Cannabis advertising

-California specifically prohibits false health claims in advertising.
+California specifically prohibits false health claims in advertising, as does Washington State.
+Washington also prohibits advertising to children and "depictions of cannabis plants".

 A form of cross-promotion for cannabis and fast food was used in three California Jack in the Box locations in conjunction with the January 1, 2018 cannabis legalization under Proposition 64.

-Mail delivery of print advertising for cannabis is prohibited by U.S. Federal regulations and laws, and traditional print media may face "fear of driving away other advertisers", creating an advertising market in local alternative newsweeklies.
+Mail delivery of print advertising for cannabis is prohibited by U.S. federal regulations and laws, and traditional print media may face "fear of driving away other advertisers", creating an advertising market in local alternative newsweeklies.

-Canada's national cannabis legalization will impose strict rules on advertising "similar to those governing the sale of cigarettes".
+Canada's national cannabis legalization imposes strict rules on advertising "similar to those governing the sale of cigarettes".

 Anti-cannabis advertising

 Anti-cannabis advertising campaigns, usually run as public service announcements, have included the Stoner Sloth campaign in Australia, DrugsNot4Me in Canada, and several campaigns created by Partnership for a Drug-Free America including the "pot surgeon" PSA from the 1990s.